nyl-auster/rust-memo/README.md

 }
 ```

-> ⚠️ Please not that we DID NOT put a semi-column, so that 76 is evaluated as an expression and its value returned implicity.
+> ⚠️ Please note that we DID NOT put a semi-column, so that 76 is evaluated as an **expression** and its value returned implicity.

 This is strictly equivalent to :